Genivia/ugrep-indexer/README.md

 | `-8` |               0 |            unch |
 | `-9` |               0 |            unch |

-Accucacy `-5` is the default, which tends to work very well to search with regex patterns of modest complexity.
+Accuracy `-4` is the default (from `-5` previously in older releases), which tends to work very well to search with regex patterns of modest complexity.

 One word of caution.
 There is always a tiny bit of overhead to check the indexes.
 This means that if all files are already cached in RAM, because files